Combodo/iTop/lib/pelago/emogrifier/README.md

     }
   }
   ```
+  Any CSS custom properties (variables) defined in `@media` rules cannot be
+  applied to CSS property values that have been inlined and evaluated.
+However,
+  `@media` rules using custom properties (with `var()`) would still be able to
+  obtain their values (from the inlined definitions or `@media` rules) in email
+  clients that support custom properties.
 * Emogrifier cannot inline CSS rules involving selectors with pseudo-elements
   (such as `::after`) or dynamic pseudo-classes (such as `:hover`) – it is
   impossible.
 However, such rules will be preserved and copied to a `<style>`
-  element, as for `@media` rules.
-The same caveat about the possible need for
+  element, as for `@media` rules, with the same caveats applying.
-  the `!important` directive also applies with pseudo-classes.
 * Emogrifier will grab existing inline style attributes _and_ will
   grab `<style>` blocks from your HTML, but it will not grab CSS files
   referenced in `<link>` elements or `@import` rules (though it will leave them